 Discover everything connected to your network from devices, servers, VMware virtual machines, deployed software, LANs, port-to-port connectivity and other resources automatically or on-demand.
-With WhatsUp Gold, you can gain an understanding of your network from top to bottom and focus on keeping it running securely and at peak performance.
+With WhatsUp Gold's network device discovery, you gain an understanding of your network from top to bottom and focus on keeping it running securely and at peak performance.

 Map, inventory, and visualize your network topology and interdependencies